Dhoby Ghaut may just be your new favourite spot to shop, eat and repeat...

 Matchaya, #01-08-09, The Cathay, 2 Handy Road, Singapore 229233

 Game night just got interesting thanks to The Mind Cafe.
 Brimming with over 500 board games, this cafe is the perfect spot for friends and families who love to display their competitive side.
 Swap your Monopoly Deal for curious games like Tick Tac Moo, Voodoo Mania, Daddy Cool and Sushi Go Party.
-The Mind Cafe also offers meal and gaming packages with free flow of drinks and snacks if you’ve worked out an appetite.
+The Mind Cafe also offers meal and gaming packages with free-flow drinks and snacks if you’ve worked up an appetite.

 The Mind Cafe, 60A Prinsep Street, Singapore 188664

 American burger chain Five Guys has its first Singapore outpost right here in Plaza Singapura.
 Step in for juicy burgers, glorious milkshakes and a side of retro diner vibes.
 Picky eaters will love that all orders can be customised according to your taste.
 Just choose from a variety of toppings, which include mayo, grilled mushrooms and onions, tomatoes, pickles and so on.

 Five Guys, #01-32-35, Plaza Singapura, 68 Orchard Road, Singapore 238839

 This hybrid art jamming studio and cafe is synonymous with relaxed afternoons and chi-chi high tea meals.
 First, unleash your inner Picasso at a freestyle painting sesh.
 You’re provided with a canvas, brushes, paints and sponges to create your masterpiece.
 Once you’ve worked up an appetite, perch yourself on one of the plush chairs for an afternoon of dainty delicacies.